-- 2.13 Insurers and their agents must use processes and business practices that do not unfairly discriminate against individual customers or groups of customers.
-This applies to each distribution channel. - 2.14 Each insurer and its agents must apply reasonable service standards to their processes and business practices.
-The Authority may impose standards or restrictions on any or all insurers and their agents for specific or general circumstances where it is considered to be in the public interest.
+2.13 Insurers and their agents must use processes and business practices that do not unfairly discriminate against individual customers or groups of customers, directly or indirectly.
+This applies to each distribution channel.

-- 2.15 With the exception of pricing differentiation permitted under Part 1 of the Motor Accident Guidelines: Premium determination, the insurer and their agents must treat customers in the same manner, irrespective of the risk profile of the vehicle or its owner, or the terms of the policy. - 2.16 All existing customers who are due to receive a renewal notice must be provided with a renewal notice/offer within the prescribed timeframes as specified in this Part of the Guidelines.
-A delay in sending renewal notices may only occur with prior approval from the Authority. - 2.17 Insurers must not refer customers to other insurers or encourage customers to take their business elsewhere.
-Agents must not refer customers to insurers unless they have an agency arrangement with them. - 2.18 Insurers must not advise customers of the prices offered by other insurers.
+- (a) Direct discrimination includes when a person is treated less favourably than another because they happen to belong to, or are associated with, a particular group of persons.
+Indirect discrimination is the result of unintentional practices and processes that appear to be fair to everyone but in fact have an unfair or unequal impact on a particular group of persons. - (b) Discrimination may not be considered unfair if it is based upon actuarial or statistical data from a source on which it is reasonable to rely, and is reasonable having regard to the data and any other relevant factors. - 2.14 Each insurer and its agents must apply reasonable service standards to their processes and business practices.
+The Authority may impose standards or restrictions on any or all insurers and their agents for specific or general circumstances where it is considered to be in the public interest. - (a) Reasonable service standards include the provision of equitable access to insurer and agent services for persons with disability. - 2.15 All existing customers who are due to receive a renewal notice must be provided with a renewal notice/offer within the prescribed timeframes as specified in this Part of the Guidelines.
+A delay in sending renewal notices may only occur with prior approval from the Authority. - 2.16 Insurers must not refer customers to other insurers or encourage customers to take their business elsewhere.
+Agents must not refer customers to insurers unless they have an agency arrangement with them. - 2.17 Insurers must not advise customers of the prices offered by other insurers.
 Agents must not advise customers of prices offered by insurers unless they have an agency arrangement with them.